 - Preterm delivery.
 Fibroid pain can result in uterine contractions, leading to an early delivery.

 - Growth restriction.
 Fibroids can interfere with a fetus’ growth because there isn’t enough room in the uterus.

 - Placental abruption.
 When a fibroid blocks the placenta from attaching to the uterine wall, it breaks away.

 - Breech position.
 Vaginal delivery may be impossible with the abnormal shape of the cavity.

 - Cesarean delivery.
-A woman with fibroids is more likely to require a c-section delivery than a woman without fibroids.
+A woman with fibroids is more likely to require a c-section delivery than one without.

 - Miscarriage.
 For women with fibroids, the chances of miscarriage double.

 Uterine fibroids can grow quite large and cause discomfort and pressure.
 Back or pelvic pain is usually associated with fibroids.
 In addition to stomach discomfort, intense cramps during menstruation, or pain during intercourse, some people also experience painful periods.
 In addition, you might feel an increased urge to go or go more often, have painful urination, and experience pain on one side.